MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/understand-your-invoice.md

 `Total = Charges/Credits - Azure Credit + Tax`

-If there are Azure charges on your invoice that you would like more details on, see [Understand the Azure charges on your Microsoft Customer Agreement invoice](https://docs.microsoft.com/azure/billing/billing-understand-your-invoice-mca).
+If there are Azure charges on your invoice that you would like more details on, see [Understand charges on your Microsoft Customer Agreement invoice](https://docs.microsoft.com/en-us/azure/billing/billing-mca-understand-your-bill).

 ## Understand the last invoice page